LikhithaAralimara/Snake-Game/README.md

 Running the Game
 To run the Snake game:

-1.Clone this repository to your local machine using Git:
+1.Clone this repository to your local machine using Git

 2.Navigate to the project directory:

 3.Compile the Java source code:

 4.Run the game:

 This will launch the Snake game window, and you can start playing by following the on-screen instructions.